kasun/BeeSQL/docs/user/quickstart.rst

     db.drop_table('table1', 'table2', if_exists=True)

-MySQL :func:`drop_table` accepts a variable number of tables to be dropped.
+MySQL :func:`drop_table` accepts a variable number of table names to be dropped.

 **Use a database**::